 Kanji is one of the main characters used in Japanese writing.
 There are three types of characters in Japan; Hiragana, Katakana, and Kanji.
 Kanji is originally from China, and Japanese added some original Kanji later.
 Kanji generally consists of a number of strokes.
 You need to follow the stroke orders to write them correctly.
 Each Kanji has several pronunciations which consist of “On-yomi” and “Kun-yomi”.
 On-yomi comes from China, and Kun-yomi originates in Japan.
 Sometimes people ask if Kanji in Japanese and Chinese are the same, but even though Kanji originally comes from China, how to read and how to write Kanji are different between Japanese and Chinese.
 So Japanese people can guess the meaning but can’t completely understand or pronounce Kanji in Chinese.

 There are over 50,000 Kanji in total and the regular-use Kanji is over 2,100 Kanji.
-In Japan, people learn all the regular Kanji for 9 years from the elementary school to junior high school.
+In Japan, people learn all the regular Kanji for 9 years from elementary school to junior high school.

 7. Why Japanese people often bow?

 Bowing is a respectful way to show your appreciation or apology.
 In business, it is a common behavior to build a better relationship and make your business successful.
-You will see people often bowing at the restaurants or department stores to show as a welcoming posture.
+You will see people often bowing at the restaurants or department stores to show a welcoming posture.
 Other than that, Japanese people often bow when they need to be humble or greet someone in a daily life.
 In most cases, they do this without thinking as it is quite natural for them to bow even when it seems too much for international travelers!

 8. Why Japanese people are so kind?